neondatabase/website/content/docs/guides/psycopg2.md

 ---
-title: Connect a Python application to Neon using pycopg2
+title: Connect a Python application to Neon using Pyscopg
-subtitle: Set up a Neon project in seconds and connect from a Python application using pycopg2
+subtitle: Set up a Neon project in seconds and connect from a Python application using Pyscopg
 enableTableOfContents: true
 ---